Redocly/developer-portal-starter/developer-portal/woocommerce-migrate-plugin-directory.md

-# Early Sellers: Migrate to plugin directory version
+# Early Sellers: Migrate to WordPress plugin directory version

 Fast Checkout for WooCommerce is officially live in the WordPress plugin directory.